5 4 2

 Q: Is the 5-4-2 a defensive or attacking formation?

 A: The 5-4-2 is fundamentally a balanced formation.
-While its defensive structure is strong, its adaptability allows for both defensive solidity and counter-attacking opportunities.
+In real terms, while its defensive structure is strong, its adaptability allows for both defensive solidity and counter-attacking opportunities.
 The emphasis shifts depending on the team's style and the specific tactical approach.

 Q: What type of players are best suited for the 5-4-2?